search icon

 The IRS has different rules for activities it considers hobbies.
 The main difference is that hobby expenses are no longer deductible even when you make some income from your hobby.

-Before the Tax Cuts and Jobs Act of 2017 (which went into effect in 2018), people who weren’t running a business but who were making some income from a hobby could deduct their hobby-related expenses as miscellaneous deductions on Form 1040 Schedule A.
+Before the Tax Cuts and Jobs Act of 2017 (which went into effect in 2018), people who weren’t running a business but who were making some income from a hobby could deduct their hobby-related expenses as miscellaneous itemized deductions (a type of itemized deduction) on Form 1040 Schedule A. These miscellaneous itemized deductions were subject to specific limitations, which have been eliminated from 2018 to 2025 under the current law.

 On the other hand, it’s common for people who are good at hobbies to turn their hobby into a business.
 And, like starting or running any business, there can be years when you don’t make a profit.